radiospiel/simple-httpd/README.md

 ### Dynamic assets

-Each mounted directory which contains ruby source files is converted into a sinatra application, which consists of a root configuration and controllers for each action file.
+Each mounted directory might contain a "routes.rb" ruby source file which is loaded in the context of a Sinatra controller to set up routes.
+Example:

-Ruby files ending in `_helpers.rb`, e.g. `examples/ex1/ex1_helpers.rb` are executed in the context of a directory tree's root controller and provide functionality available in all action files.
-Typically they do not implement HTTP handlers themselves.

-All other ruby files implement HTTP handlers in typical sinatra fashion:

-    # in v2/jobs.rb
+    # in v2/routes.rb
     get "/queue/:id/events" do
       events = [
         { job_id: params[:id], id: "event1" },